How to Protect iOS Users from Screen Sharing Scams & Malware Using AI

 context | Context of the security event |

-With Threat-Events™ enabled (turned ON), iOS developers can get detailed attack intelligence and granular defense control in iOS applications and create amazing user experiences for all mobile end users when Screen Sharing is detected.
+With Threat-Events™ enabled (turned ON), iOS developers can get detailed attack intelligence and granular defense control in iOS applications and create amazing user experiences for all mobile end users when Screen Sharing Scams & Malware is detected.

-The following is a code sample for native iOS apps, which uses all values in the specification above for Prevent App Screen Sharing:
+The following is a code sample for native iOS apps, which uses all values in the specification above for Prevent Screen Sharing Scams & Malware:

 Important!
 Replace all placeholder instances of <Context Key> with the specific name of your threat event context key across all language examples.
 This is crucial to ensure your code functions correctly with the intended event data.
 For example, The <Context Key> could be the message, externalID, OS Version, reason code, etc.